codemagic-ci-cd/codemagic-docs/content/rest-api/teams.md

 ## Change a team member role

-Change the role of your team members (owner or developer).
+Change the role of your team members.
+The available roles are `owner` and `developer` (corresponds to "member" in the UI).

 `PUT /:team_id/collaborator/:user_id`